ionic-team/stencil-site/src/docs-md/introduction/getting-started.md

 To build standalone components, such as a reusable UI element or library, you can use the component starter:

+> Note that you will need to be using npm 6 or higher.
 ```bash
 npm init stencil component my-components
 ```